‘My Favourite Hotel’ review – Windamere Hotel, Darjeeling, India

-Today, our ‘My Favourite Hotel’ review is from Darjeeling in India.
+Today, our ‘My Favourite Hotel’ review is from the Windamere Hotel in Darjeeling, India.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 We hope to run one review per day for the next few weeks.
 There will be a deliberate mix of European and worldwide properties, super luxury and mid market, branded and independent.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.